-Engraving pens are available in a wide variety of styles, sizes, and capabilities.
-So, you want to find the one that is ideal for your project.
+Engraving pens come in a wide variety of styles, sizes, and capabilities.
+So, you’ll want to find the one that is ideal for your project.

 The Customizer by Culiau is an engraving pen that is more than capable of meeting most people’s needs.
 This engraving pen is a popular choice among professionals and home crafters who enjoy DIYing their way through things.